powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 Of course, taking a snapshot is great for rollbacks due to mistakes, but snapshots are not to be considered a backup.
 As a result, keeping snapshots on a different system or location is essential if the data is considered critical.

-Snapshots can be sent to a file or received from a file to allow for easy backup and restore:
+Snapshots can be sent to a file or received from a file to allow for simple backup and restore.

 ```shell
 sudo zfs send rpool/nexus/frequent@zfs-auto-snap_frequent-2018-10-01-2245 \